-Research consistently shows that taking a whey supplement can enhance your muscle synthesis and recovery from weight training.
-However, choosing a whey powder supplement can be daunting since there are so many varieties available.
+Research consistently shows that taking a whey supplement can enhance your muscle synthesis and recovery from weight training therefore increasing muscle growth.
+In addition to a healthy and balanced diet you might well need a protein shake or two (or even protein bars) in the day to ensure you have a decent intake.
+Choosing a whey powder supplement can be daunting since there are so many varieties available.

 We’ll do all the heavy lifting in your buying decision by simplifying the nuances between each of type of whey.
 We’ll also compare eight of the most common whey powders on the market to help you get the best value for your money.

 - Bulk Powders Pure Whey Isolate 90 Editor’s Choice

 - Bulk Powders Pure Whey

 - The Protein Works Whey Protein 80 (Concentrate)

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 A Detailed Look at the Best Whey Protein in the UK